Caradryan/accretiondisc/README.md

 # a simulation of steady accretion over a period
-# of time is performed with "do_the_evolution" function
+# of time is performed with "do_the_evolution" function;
-# returns disc object at the last step and storage arrays
+# it returns disc object at the last step and some storage arrays
 (disc,  # disc object
  sigma_arr,  # surface density
  ring_luminosity_from_teff_arr,  # luminosity from Teff